section-engineering-education/engineering-education/articles/css-grid/index.md

 ## Further Reading

-Thus, we've seen the basics of the CSS grid module and learnt how to build a basic grid layout.
+We've seen the basics of the CSS grid module and learnt how to build a basic grid layout.
 For a more in-depth dive into grid, check out the resources below.

 - [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) - Mozilla Developer Network
 - [CSS Grid Layout: A New Layout Module for the Web](https://webkit.org/blog/7434/css-grid-layout-a-new-layout-module-for-the-web/) - Webkit Blog